 Independent Living Skills

-- To assist our young adults in making the transition to adulthood, care has been taken to create an individualized schedule that feels less like high school and more like an adult work environment.
-Instruction focuses on life skills such a meal planning and preparation, health and safety, public transportation skills, money management, recreation skills, and communication skills.
+- To assist our young adults in making the transition to adulthood, care has been taken to create an individualized schedule that feels less like high school and more like an adult environment.
+Instruction focuses on life skills such as meal planning and preparation, health and safety, public transportation skills, money management, recreation skills, and communication skills.

 Accessing the Community

 - Young adults participate in community-based instruction to work on accessing the local community and to practice independent living skills.
 Our community-based Transition Center allows our young adults to access their community on a daily basis.